|

 is the only time, in this life, when we can live in holiness.
 How sad that

-so many of Christs own anointed treat Him so carelessly as to neglect
+so many of Christ’s own anointed treat Him so carelessly as to neglect

-But if you truly open your heart
+When you constantly open your heart to

-be afflicted with all the untreated wounds of your own psychological
+untreated wounds of your own psychological emptiness.

 |